Heart of the Hurricane

-Heart of the Hurricane is the third studio album by German symphonic metal band Beyond the Black.
+Heart of the Hurricane is the third studio album by the German symphonic metal band Beyond the Black.
 It was released on 31 August 2018 through Napalm Records.
 This is the first album to feature an all-new lineup assembled by vocalist Jennifer Haben; drummer Kai Tschierschky, guitarists Tobi Lodes and Chris Hermsdörfer, and bassist Stefan Herkenhoff.
 Hermsdörfer contributed male singing in "Million Lightyears" and growled vocals in "My God Is Dead" and "Scream for Me".